Skip to main content

 Recruitment can be expensive, with the CIPD suggesting the cost of recruiting for senior and skilled roles can be around £3,000.
 If you factor in labour costs while a position is unfilled, these numbers can rise significantly.

-Using referrals in recruitment can bring that cost down because the majority of your budget will go towards the referral bonus amount, with our research showing 44% of employees are satisfied with the incentives offered by their employer’s referral scheme.
+Using referrals in recruitment can bring that cost down because much of your budget will go towards the referral bonus amount, with our research showing 44% of employees are satisfied with the monetary incentive offered by their employer’s referral scheme.

 Reach passive candidates

 Making numerous job postings after writing a job ad will bring in a stream of job seekers actively searching for a role, putting the onus on your recruitment team to find out if any of them are suitable.
-With an employee referral scheme, you can tap into a huge network of passive candidates who will only be recommended if they are likely to be a good fit for the role.
+Building an employee referral scheme meanwhile allows you to tap into a huge network of passive candidates who will only be recommended if they are likely to be a good fit for the role.
+And your current employees will do the work of sharing the job with the right people in their own networks.

 Reduce time to fill roles

-According to Aptitude Research, a human capital management research and advisory company, 62% of companies reduce the time it takes to fill a role when they introduce a referral scheme as part of their wider recruitment strategy.
+According to Aptitude Research, a human capital management research and advisory company, 62% of organisations reduce the time it takes to fill a role when they introduce a referral scheme as part of their wider recruitment strategy.
+This is because there are various steps skipped from a traditional recruitment process, such as posting job ads, waiting for candidates to apply, and then sifting through potentially hundreds of candidates to find suitable ones.

 Improve quality of hire